It may not be Paris or Milan, but Lisbon’s got plenty of wearables and stareables to offer even the most avid shopper.

 213 711 700 website

 This is Lisbon’s Spanish-based fine department store.
 It offers high-end goods at high-end prices.
 Looking for a Prada bag?
 How about a pillowcase in high thread-count Egyptian cotton?
 If it’s chic, trendy, or expensive, you can find it here.
 Don’t feel too priced-out though, they have great sales almost year-round where you can score a good deals on hot ticket items.
 Their shoe selection leaves little to be desired, except maybe a second job or the sudden death of a wealthy relative.
-Downstairs, you can find the cinema (they have nachos with fake cheese!), a good selection of places to eat, a supermarket chocked full of things you can’t find anywhere else (like Vegemite…eew) and a gourmet store where you can stock up on expensive caviar and foie gras.
+Downstairs, you can find the cinema (they have nachos with fake cheese!), a good selection of places to eat, a supermarket chocked full of things you can’t find anywhere else (like Vegemite…eew) and more.
+If you take the elevator up to the top, you’ll find a kickass gourmet store where you can stock up on expensive caviar and foie gras and new restaurant outposts by hip chefs arranged like a fancy food court for the elite.
+We like to go in jean shorts.

 Rua da Conceição 91, Baixa